-On today’s date in 1900, the Canadian Mounted Rifles, the Royal Canadian Dragoons and one section of the Royal Canadian Field Artillery’s “D” Battery – with two 12-pounder field guns – joined a British military column.
+On today’s date in 1900, the Canadian Mounted Rifles, the Royal Canadian Dragoons and one section of the Royal Canadian Field Artillery’s “D” Battery – with two 12-pounder field guns – joined a British military column during the Second Boer War.

 The commander of the Boer forces rallied reinforcements and planned to meet the British column, which he assumed would continue its advance the following day.

-The engagement on Nov.
-7, 1900, became known as the Battle of Leliefontein, which was part of the Second Boer War (1899-1902).
-Three members of the Royal Canadian Dragoons—Sergeant Edward James Gibson Holland, Lieutenant Richard Ernest William Turner and Lieutenant Hampden Zane Churchill Cockburn—were eventually awarded the Victoria Cross for their actions that day.
+The engagement on the following day became known as the Battle of Leliefontein.
+Three members of the Royal Canadian Dragoons – Sergeant Edward James Gibson Holland, Lieutenant Richard Ernest William Turner and Lieutenant Hampden Zane Churchill Cockburn – were eventually awarded the Victoria Cross for their actions that day.

 BATTLE OF LELIEFONTEIN